WojciechMatuszewski/programming-notes/general/wisdom.md

 ### Product work vs. technical minutia

-When picking what kind of task you should do next, always ask yourself, how can I increase the number of customers using our product.
+When picking what kind of task you should do next, always ask yourself – how can I increase the number of customers using our product.
 Why? **Because customers, or the work related to them, is often tied with your bottleneck**.
 If there were any bottlenecks, your product would be very popular.
 How do you identify the bottleneck?
 Sadly I cannot help you here as doing so requires a lot of context.

 Keep searching for bottlenecks and improve those, do not waste time on anything else.